AGMarquardt/AGMarquardt.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
+      - title: 👋 Welcome to the Marquardt Lab
-        content: Take a look at what we're working on...
+        content: 'We work at the interface of RNA Biology, Gene Expression and Epigenomics research.'
         align: center
         background:
           image:
-            filename: coders.jpg
+            filename: welcome.jpg
             filters:
               brightness: 0.7
-          position: right
+          position: center
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: Based in Potsdam & Lund ☕️
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'We are located at the University of Potsdam, Germany and Lund University, Sweden.'
         align: left
         background:
           image: